WillukuC/Mysterra/0 - Cosmology/Planes/Travel Between Planes.md

 ---
-aliases: Planar Travel, Plane Shift, Travel Between Planes
+aliases: Planar Travel, Plane Shift
 ---
 ## Plane Shift
 The most common way to travel between the planes is via the 7th level spell Plane Shift.